nautobot/nautobot/nautobot/docs/installation/5-http-server.md

 # HTTP Server Setup

+!!! warning
+    As of Nautobot v1.0.0b1 these instructions are in a pre-release state and will be evolving rapidly!

 This documentation provides example configurations for both [nginx](https://www.nginx.com/resources/wiki/) and [Apache](https://httpd.apache.org/docs/current/), though any HTTP server which supports WSGI should be compatible.

 !!! info